-To get the most out of the data that is abundantly available, focus on what’s worth collecting—data that positively impacts your marketing strategy and aligns closely with your goals.
+To get the most out of the data that is abundantly available, focus on what’s worth collecting—data that can help shape your marketing strategy and aligns closely with your goals.
 You can start by tapping different members of your team on what types of data they create and consume, and then move on to collecting information on your target markets, competitors, visitors, potential visitors, and people who have engaged with your website, social channels and email newsletter (if you have one).
 Analyze this data each month and use what it tells you about the consumer journey to inform your marketing strategy.
 How are travelers hearing about your destination?
 How often do they engage with you on social media?
 At what point in the travel-planning process do they visit your website—or do they visit your website at all?
 What digital resources do they use to evaluate how well your destination will meet their needs and expectations?

 Answering questions like these can help you refine your content marketing strategy.
 Experiment with various kinds of content and keep track of what’s getting the most engagement—images?
 GIFS?
 Videos?
 Text?
 Some combination of these?
 Data-driven marketing isn’t an exact science, but with some trial and error, you can determine how to best engage with your target markets and drive them to take desired actions—like spending a night or two in your city.

 #3 Personalize your content.

-As we inch closer to 2020, a key objective for many DMOs will be figuring out ways to get more sophisticated with their personalization efforts, using data they’ve collected to continuously refine their marketing techniques.
+As we work our way through 2020, a key objective for many DMOs will be figuring out ways to get more sophisticated with their personalization efforts, using data they’ve collected to continuously refine their marketing techniques.
 The modern traveler expects their interactions with DMOs and travel brands to be personalized to their interests—and if you’re not meeting this expectation, you’re falling behind the curve.